vketteni/james-code/docs/adr/0007-hybrid-documentation-framework.md

 ## Context

-Our agentic LLM system includes 7 sophisticated tools with complex parameter schemas and multiple actions.
+Our agentic system includes 7 sophisticated tools with complex parameter schemas and multiple actions.
 We need comprehensive documentation that provides value without creating a maintenance nightmare where every code change requires extensive documentation updates.

 **The Documentation Dilemma:**
 - Comprehensive documentation is valuable for users